 Watch the skies of Scandinavia light up

 Play in the snow and learn about Arctic culture while you're at it.
 Maybe even spend a night in a snow or ice hotel!
-Nordic Visitor's northern lights holidays in Norway and Lapland give you a cosy yet action-packed winter break, customised to your liking.
+Nordic Visitor's northern lights holidays in Iceland, Norway and Lapland give you a cosy yet action-packed winter break, customised to your liking.